sara-sabr/ITStrategy/_posts/en/2024-02-14-doing-a-diagnostic-study.md

 lang: en
 author: "Rachel Muston, in collaboration with the Information Technology (IT) Strategy team"
 date: "2024-02-14"
-excerpt: "In this blog post we share the process and background materials we used (including questionnaire, emails, and script) to conduct the Diagnostic Study of ESDC’s IT Organization we did in 2023.
+excerpt: "In this blog post we share the process and background materials we used (including questionnaire, emails, and script) to conduct the Diagnostic Study of ESDC’s IM/IT Organization we did in 2023.
 (8 min read)"
 ---
 <!-- markdownlint-disable MD033 -->

 > “The core content of a strategy is a diagnosis of the situation at hand” – Richard P. Rumelt, Good Strategy/Bad Strategy: The difference and why it matters

-In 2023 the IT Strategy team revisited the [IT Organization diagnostic study we did in 2021](2021-12-10-iitb-diagnostic-study.md).
+In 2023 the IT Strategy team revisited the [IM/IT Organization diagnostic study we did in 2021](2021-12-10-iitb-diagnostic-study.md).
-We re-interviewed executives within our IT organization (IITB) to see what had changed in the two years since, documented our findings and reported back to our senior management.
+We re-interviewed executives within our IM/IT organization (called IITB) to see what had changed in the two years since, documented our findings and reported back to our senior management, as well as presenting the results to the Senior Leadership Forum (made up of close to 100 executives and their managers).
 While we cannot share the details of the report, we thought it might be useful to share our process and planning documents so that other teams thinking of doing similar studies of their IT organizations might reuse this work.

 ## tl;dr